 There is little doubt that how one thinks can effect the neurotransmitter levels in the brain, just as the level of neurotransmitters affects how one thinks.
 Changing a habitual thought pattern for a more useful one can have a physiological impact.
 Hypnotherapy seems to help the sufferer do this.

-Hypnotherapy and NLP when combined with such an approach, helps the person with depression to build new coping skills and helps make a positive future more believable and therefore achievable.
-These skills give the person the knowledge that there is something they can do and relives the feelings of hopelessness.
+I help you to build new coping skills - more useful ways of thinking - that make a positive future more believable and achievable.
+These skills give you the knowledge that there is something you can do and relives the feelings of stickiness and hopelessness.

-Hypnotherapy and NLP also help the person access the emotional resources that they already have - and are usually unaware of.
-People often say that they are beginning to feel more positive, lighter, as if a burden has been lifted.
+I help you get in touch with the emotional resources that you undoubtedly already have - and are usually unaware of.
+My clients often say that they are beginning to feel more positive, lighter, as if a burden has been lifted.

 One off the most useful contributions to recovering from depression is the ability to sleep.
 Hypnotherapy has a good track record of helping people sleep easily and well.